AdobeDocs/campaign-web.en/help/v8/campaigns/create-campaigns.md

 >title="Campaign properties"
 >abstract="Define your campaign settings and metadata."

-Campaigns can include workflows and standalone deliveries.
-Properties, schedule, work, deliv plus rien a faire schedule
+To create a new campaign, you need to define its properties, schedule and include workflows and deliveries.

-## Create the campaign
+## Create the campaign{#campaign-create}

 To create a new campaign, follow these steps: